Plan a Nature Retreat at Professor Valley Field Camp for Your School or Workshop Group- April through October

 Retreat with meals includes:

-- 3 meals, 2 snacks, We do the menu planning and shopping ahead of time (what a time saver!)- we can work with your requests on food within reason and given our remote location.
+- 3 meals, 2 snacks, We do the menu planning and shopping ahead of time and can work with your requests on food within reason and given our remote location.
 Our standard recipes provide vegetarian options at all meals.

 - tips and sleeping cots (sleeping bags are available for rent for an additional fee).
 Tipis have a natural earthen floor, bring a tarp for your “floor.”